jasonrbriggs/stomp.py/README.md

 CHANGELOG                       - List of changes in each release
 stomp/                          - The stomp.py client library code
 stomp/test/                     - Test code for the library
-stomp/adaptor					- Experimental stuff (at the moment, a multicast adaptor)
+stomp/adapter					- Experimental stuff (at the moment, a multicast adapter)